Ash066/uncle-vesemirs-kitchen/README.md

 As a fan of the art styling of the video game, I like to explore the vast open world, however a monster in the wild seems to always hunt me down.
 I need to know what will make my sword more useful in this fight for my life!

 #### User 4 - The Witcher 3: Wild Hunt Player
 I keep getting all these monster body parts when collecting my trophy.
-I need somewhere to tell me what I need to add to these to make the 'decotations' the game informs me can be made from these body parts.
+I need somewhere to tell me what I need to add to these to make the 'decoctions' the game informs me can be made from these body parts.

 #### User 5 - The Witcher 3: Wild Hunt Player
 One, two, maybe three monsters/enemys together I can face alone, but any more than that and I am too swarmed to survive.
 I need some long distance firepower please!!